 Let’s add the following SQL in the

-This function will delete a number of tasks from the queue, calculate the sum for every unique counter name, and either insert into or update the counter table.
-Which means that if the counter does not exist yet, it will be created.
+This function will delete a number of tasks from the queue, calculate the sum for every unique counter name, and execute a dynamic SQL statement to update the row in the target table for each sum.

 Stage 4: Update via trigger